Selling Coin Collections from Wisconsin

 If you do want to organize things, grouping by general type is more useful than detailed sorting:

-• Gold vs silver vs base metal
+• Gold vs. silver vs. base metal

-• U.S. vs foreign
+• U.S. coins vs. foreign coins

 • Paper money separate from coins

-But again — completely optional.
+But again — organizing everything first is completely optional.

 Understanding What Your Coins Are Worth